RunHannah/portfolio-rails/README.md

 * Welcome Page: This is a summary on my professional background, why I am pursuing a career in coding, and personal interests.

-* Projects: This is a selection of projects I have created and the technologies used.
+* Projects Page: This will display a selection of projects I have created and the technologies used.

-* Skills: This is a list of skills and examples of how I have demonstrated them in the workplace.
+* Skills Page: This will display a list of skills and examples of how I have demonstrated them in the workplace.

-* Strengths:
+* Strengths: Eye for detail, critical thinking, and perseverance to find the right solution.
+Remain upbeat under high pressure and changing environments, skilled in communicating with senior leadership, and can perform independently or as a team.
+Code school has demonstrated by team work and communication skills through pair programming, being a flexible and adaptable learner by switching languages and frameworks throughout the course, and being a problem solver by creating functional applications on both the front- and back-ends.

+* Examples of Work: To be added...

 ## Technologies Used